DeAntiWang/deantiwang.github.io/about.md

 <p>

-‘Cause I want to impove my English , so my blog is writen in English .
+I want to impove my English , so my blog is writen in English .
 I will appriciate it if you can tell me the fault in my blog .

 <p>

-My ability is not good enough , so this blog cloned Leopard Pan's blog mould .
+My ability is not strong enough , so this blog cloned Leopard Pan's blog mould .

 <p>